chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ![Cairo for StarkNet developers](./img/cairo-hell.png)

-So let's try to break down the most common paterns and **things that you need to know before you start to write a single line of code.**
+So let's try to break down the most common patterns and **things that you need to know before you start to write a single line of code.**

 ### WTF is felt?

 `felt` stands for Field Element is **the only data type in Cairo**.
-In simple terms, it's an unsigned integer with up to 76 decimals but it can also be used store addresses.
+In simple terms, it's an unsigned integer with up to 76 decimals but it can also be used to store addresses.

 ### Strings